The Best Sustainable + Zero-Waste Eateries in Berlin

 Blumental

 The MVP of this eatery is a composting machine named Berta in the back of the restaurant which takes care of all their organic waste in style.
 With the help of fungal spores and heat she ‘eats’ the natural scraps and excess.
 The remains are then mixed with soil and used as fertilizer to keep the plants of the restaurant thriving.
-You can also pick up a bag to use for your own plants, just ask the staff!
+You can also pick up a bag to feed to your plants, just ask the staff!

 Engeldamm 64 | Mitte